|1. Quick Facts

 - When classes are in session, students (full-time or part-time) are not permitted to work more than a total of 20 hours per week.

-- During school breaks (Thanksgiving, Winter, and Spring), International Students (F1) may work full-time, up to a maximum of 40 hours per week.
+- During school breaks (Thanksgiving, Winter, and Spring), F-1 students may work full-time, up to a maximum of 40 hours per week.

 - Students employed on-campus are paid weekly by the employing Penn department.